rikenbit/onlinePCA-experiments/README.md

-rake install # Package installation rake preprocess # Preprocessing the data files rake benchmark # Benchmarking all the PCA implementations rake tenxpca # A PCA implementation for 10X-HDF files
+rake install # Package installation rake preprocess # Preprocessing the data files rake benchmark # Benchmarking all the PCA implementations
 ```

 ## Result of the banchmarking